-The interest rate for the Stafford loan is a variable rate, which may change every July 1, but can not exceed 8.25%.
+The interest rate for the Stafford loan is fixed at 6.8%.
 A student who has outstanding indebtedness will borrow at the rate of their previous loan.
 No payment of principal or interest is due on a subsidized loan until six months after a student graduates, withdraws or drops below 6 credits.
 Minimum payments are \$50 per month.
 The maximum that freshmen can borrow, those students with less than 30 credits completed, is \$2625 for the academic year.
 Those students with 30 credits or more can borrow a maximum of \$3,500 per academic year.

 By law, all loans, regardless of the loan term dates must be multiply disbursed.
-The student will receive one-half of the loan in the fall semester and the second-half in the spring semester.
+The student will receive one-half of the loan in the fall semester and the secondhalf in the spring semester.
 The loans will be disbursed on or about the 30th day of the semester.